Gerald Abraham: Other appointments

+Honours

+Abraham was made a CBE in 1974.

-Personal life
+Personal life and death

-In 1936 he married (Isobel) Pat Robinson.
+In 1936 Abraham married (Isobel) Pat Robinson.
 They had one daughter, Frances, and lived for many years in Hampstead (at 106 Frognal, Walter Besant's old house), where they held many hospitable "open evenings" of music.
 Later they returned to the Isle of Wight (to the village of Brighstone), and from the early 1960s to the Old School House, Ebernoe, near Petworth in Sussex.

-He was made a CBE in 1974.
-Abraham died at the King Edward VII Hospital, Midhurst, on 18 March 1988, aged 84.
+HE died at the King Edward VII Hospital, Midhurst, on 18 March 1988, aged 84.

 In the Musical Times Alec Hyatt King remembered him as "unforgettable...burly of stature and with a rumbustious sense of humour: seldom did he come off second best".
 David Brown called him "perhaps the greatest of those "amateurs" so profoundly important in English musical scholarship".